weijuinlee/go-sls-crudl/Readme.md

-# go-sls-crudl
+# snaplock

 This project riffs off of the [Dynamo DB Golang samples](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/go/example_code/dynamodb) and the [Serverless Framework Go example](https://serverless.com/blog/framework-example-golang-lambda-support/) to create an example of how to build a simple API Gateway -> Lambda -> DynamoDB set of methods.

 ## Code Organization
 Note that, instead of using the `create_table.go` to set up the initial table like the AWS code example does, the resource building mechanism that Serverless provides is used.
 Individual code is organized as follows:

-* functions/post.do - POST method for creating a new item
+* functions/post.go - POST method for creating a new item
-* functions/get.do - GET method for reading a specific item
+* functions/get.go - GET method for reading a specific item
-* functions/delete.do - DELETE method for deleting a specific item
+* functions/delete.go - DELETE method for deleting a specific item
-* functions/put.do - PUT method for updating an existing item
+* functions/put.go - PUT method for updating an existing item
-* functions/list-by-year.do - GET method for listing all or a subset of items
-* img/* - Images of DynamoDB tables to make this Readme easier to follow
-* moviedao/moviedao.do - DAO wrapper around the DynamoDB calls
 * data/XXX.json - Set of sample data files for POST and PUT actions
 * Makefile - Used for dep package management and compiles of individual functions
 * serverless.yml - Defines the initial table, function defs, and API Gateway events

-Note that given the recency of Golang support on both AWS Lambda and the Serverless Framework, combined with my own Go noob-ness, I'm not entirely certain this is the best layout but it was functional.
-My hope is that it helps spark a healthy debate over what a Go Serverless project should look like.

 ## Set Up
 If you are a Serverless Framework rookie, [follow the installation instructions here](https://serverless.com/blog/anatomy-of-a-serverless-app/#setup).
 If you are a grizzled vet, be sure that you have v1.26 or later as that's the version that introduces Golang support.
 You'll also need to [install Go](https://golang.org/doc/install) and it's dependency manager, [dep](https://github.com/golang/dep).

 When both of those tasks are done, cd into your `GOPATH` (more than likely ~/go/src/) and clone this project into that folder.
-Then cd into the resulting `go-sls-crudl` folder and compile the source with `make`:
+Then cd into the resulting `snaplock` folder and compile the source with `make`:

 ```bash
 $ make